tiny-open-source/low-code-platform/packages/llm/src/service/main-model-prompt.md

 TOOL USE

-You can access a set of tools provided to you by the user.
-You can use one tool per message, and will receive the result of that tool use in the user's response.
+You can access a set of tools provided to you by user.
+You can use ONE TOOL per message, and will receive the result of that tool use in the user's response.
 You use tools step-by-step to accomplish a given task, with each tool use informed by the result of the previous tool use.

 # Tool Use Formatting